Published by IRICE — independent third-party evaluation body · framework approved by the Biodiversity Standard Council

 Report & IRICE attestation

 Once data entry is complete, the platform produces a structured evaluation report and an individual attestation signed by IRICE.
-These documents can be used for ESG reporting or in support of an Effinature certification.
+These documents are directly usable for ESG reporting (CSRD ESRS E4, SFDR, EU Taxonomy).

 Cross-asset comparison